conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyFunction/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 90
-- Number of params (completed) 29
+- Number of params       29 (completed)
+- Number of params       18 (at least one timed out)
-- Number of params (all timed out) 3
+- Number of params        3 (all timed out)
-- Number of params (analysed in this file) 26
+- Number of params       26 (analysed in this file)

 ## Models